-Legend: HC = Hardware Clearable bit HS = Hardware Settable bit R = Readable bit W = Writable bit U = Unimplemented bit, read as '0' -n = Value at POR '1' = Bit is set '0' = Bit is cleared x = Bit is unknown
+Legend: HC = Hardware Clearable bit HS = Hardware Settable bit R = Readable bit W = Writable bit U = Unimplemented bit, read d as '0' -n = Value at POR '1' = Bit is set '0' = Bit is cleared x = Bit is unknown

-- bit 15 PTGEN: PTG Enable bit - 1 = PTG is enabled - 0 = PTG is disabled - bit 14 Unimplemented: Read as '0' - bit 13 PTGSIDL: PTG Freeze in Debug Mode bit - 1 = Halts PTG operation when device is Idle - 0 = PTG operation continues when device is Idle - bit 12 PTGTOGL: PTG Toggle Trigger Output bit - 1 = Toggles state of TRIG output for each execution of PTGTRIG - 0 = Generates a single TRIG pulse for each execution of PTGTRIG - bit 11 Unimplemented: Read as '0' - bit 10 PTGSWT: PTG Software Trigger bit(2) - 1 = Toggles state of TRIG output for each execution of PTGTRIG - 0 = Generates a single TRIG pulse for each execution of PTGTRIG - bit 9 PTGSSEN: PTG Single-Step Command bit(3) - 1 = Enables single Step when in Debug mode - 0 = Disables single Step - bit 8 PTGIVIS: PTG Counter/Timer Visibility bit - 1 = Reading the PTGSDLIM, PTGCxLIM or PTGTxLIM registers returns the current values of their corresponding Counter/Timer registers (PTGSDLIM, PTGCxLIM and PTGTxLIM) - 0 = Reading the PTGSDLIM, PTGCxLIM or PTGTxLIM registers returns the value of these Limit registers - bit 7 PTGSTRT: PTG Start Sequencer bit - 1 = Starts to sequentially execute the commands (Continuous mode) - 0 = Stops executing the commands - bit 6 PTGWDTO: PTG Watchdog Timer Time-out Status bit - 1 = PTG Watchdog Timer has timed out - 0 = PTG Watchdog Timer has not timed out - bit 5 PTGBUSY: PTG State Machine Busy bit - 1 = PTG is running on the selected clock source; no SFR writes are allowed to PTGCLK[2:0] or PTGDIV[4:0] - 0 = PTG state machine is not running - Note 1: These bits apply to the PTGWHI and PTGWLO commands only. - 2: This bit is only used with the PTGCTRL Step command software trigger option. - 3: The PTGSSEN bit may only be written when in Debug mode.
+- bit 15 PTGEN: PTG Enable bit - 1 = PTG is enabled - 0 = PTG is disabled - bit 14 Unimplemented: Read as '0' - bit 13 PTGSIDL: PTG Freeze in Debug Mode bit - 1 = Halts PTG operation when device is Idle - 0 = PTG operation continues when device is Idle - bit 12 PTGTOGL: PTG Toggle Trigger Output bit - 1 = Toggles state of TRIG output for each execution of PTGTRIG - 0 = Generates a single TRIG pulse for each execution of PTGTRIG - bit 11 Unimplemented: Read as '0' - bit 10 PTGSWT: PTG Software Trigger bit(2) - 1 = If the PTG state machine is executing the "Wait for software trigger" Step command (OPTION[3:0] = 1010 or 1011), the command will complete and execution will continue - 0 = No action other than to clear the bit - bit 9 PTGSSEN: PTG Single-Step Command bit(3) - 1 = Enables single Step when in Debug mode - 0 = Disables single Step - bit 8 PTGIVIS: PTG Counter/Timer Visibility bit - 1 = Reading the PTGSDLIM, PTGCxLIM or PTGTxLIM registers returns the current values of their corresponding Counter/Timer registers (PTGSDLIM, PTGCxLIM and PTGTxLIM) - 0 = Reading the PTGSDLIM, PTGCxLIM or PTGTxLIM registers returns the value of these Limit registers - bit 7 PTGSTRT: PTG Start Sequencer bit - 1 = Starts to sequentially execute the commands (Continuous mode) - 0 = Stops executing the commands - bit 6 PTGWDTO: PTG Watchdog Timer Time-out Status bit - 1 = PTG Watchdog Timer has timed out - 0 = PTG Watchdog Timer has not timed out - Note 1: These bits apply to the PTGWHI and PTGWLO commands only. - 2: This bit is only used with the PTGCTRL Step command software trigger option. - 3: The PTGSSEN bit may only be written when in Debug mode.